cs3041-18b/cs3041-18b.github.io/designs/vr_assn.md

 [A-Frame](https://aframe.io/) is a simple, web-based design platform that uses HTML to create VR scenes.
 In addition, a companion website - [Glitch](https://glitch.com/) - provides a fantastic web-based development environment that will allow you to see your code + output simultaneously.
 Although the building blocks of aframe are basic, don't underestimate its powerful potential.
 Before you start, [check out all of the interesting work people in the AFrame community are up to](https://aframe.io/blog/).

 There are a number of resources to get you up to speed - [aframe school](https://aframe.io/aframe-school), [aframe slack](https://aframevr-slack.herokuapp.com/), and various other tutorials blog posts if you simply Google _aframe_

-Finally, if you really want something interactive, you could explore [integrating the Leap Motion with AFrame](https://github.com/openleap/aframe-leap-hands). _Note: I HAVE NOT TRIED THIS, so it's difficult for me to gauge how difficult this integration is_

 #### Getting Familiar with AFrame
 _Some tips from Gabbi LaBorwit ('20)_